usegalaxy-be/usegalaxy-be.github.io/README.md

-# usegalaxy-be.github.io
+# website
-Deployed website (source is in https://github.com/usegalaxy-be/website )
+Home page of usegalaxy.be